Name: Ken Norton

 - Classic American Films: Conversations with the Screenwriters, William Baer, (2008).
 Praeger Publishers, West Port, CT

 - Autobiography: Believe: Journey From Jacksonville, Ken Norton, Donald Hennessey, Jr. & John V. Amodeo (2009).
 1st World Publishing, Fairfield, IA

-- "Ken Norton - Former Heavyweight Champion Of The World Seeks The Truth" ED MAGIK TV, August 12, 2010
+- "Ken Norton - Former Heavyweight Champion Of The World Seeks The Truth" by Pete Allman, News Blaze, August 11, 2010

 - "Ken Norton didn't suffer a heart attack" by Don Smith, Doghouse Boxing, October 12, 2012